-Under his watchful leadership, USD has now produced three consecutive first round picks in Kris Bryant, Conner Joe and Kyle Holder.
-USD has had 40 players sign a pro contract in the last seven years, the Toreros have been ranked at some point during the season for 10 consecutive years, and USD has been tabbed the WCC preseason favorite for eight consecutive years (2007-14).
+Since taking over at USD in 1999, Hill has been remarkable in re-writing the school record book en route to claiming back-to-back West Coast Conference Championship titles in 2002 2003 and also claiming the WCC crown in 2007, 2008, 2010 and 2015.
+Under his watchful leadership, USD produced three consecutive first round picks in Kris Bryant, Conner Joe and Kyle Holder from 2013-2015.
+USD has had 51 players sign a pro contract in the last nine years, the Toreros have been ranked or received votes in the national polls at some point during the season for 11 consecutive years, and USD has been tabbed the WCC preseason favorite for nine of the past ten years.

 Other highlights for Hill include...